-In Chapter 14, Zeke's lizard is in danger when the power goes out during the blizzard.
+In There's a Lizard in My Blizzard, Zeke's lizard is in danger when the power goes out during the blizzard.
 She's a cold-blooded reptile and relies on external warmth to regulate her body heat.
 Zeke needs to find a way to keep her warm.
+In There's Mud in My Flood, all the animals in Stan the Snakeman's pet store are in danger when the floodwaters rise in Green River.
+Zeke and his friends need to find a way to keep them safe, but one escapes anyway.

 Encourage students to write their own story, in paragraphs or as a comic, using weather-related prompts.
 Here are two prompts to help students think up their own stories about the issues raised in this chapter.